 Irritated or inflamed soft tissue within the body releases Bradykinin, Serotonin, and Substance P, all of which can cause a sensitization of nerve endings resulting in pain and headaches.
 (2)

-Therefore, if we remove the physical restrictions that are caused by poor posture, muscle imbalances, previous injuries, and other physical factors, we can often eliminate associated pain, resolve chronic headaches, and even prevent tension headaches from occurring in the first place.
+Therefore, (it is hypothesized) if we remove the physical restrictions that are caused by poor posture, muscle imbalances, previous injuries, and other physical factors, we can often eliminate associated pain, resolve chronic headaches, and even prevent tension headaches from occurring in the first place.
 (16) This is what we have experienced in our clinical practice.

 SYMPTOMS OF TENSION HEADACHES

-Tension headaches usually last between half an hour to an hour, but can continue to return for weeks, and in chronic cases, last for years.
+Tension headaches usually last between half an hour to an hour, but can continue to return for weeks.

-People who suffer from tension headaches often describe their headaches as a dull ache, or they may experience them as a band of tightness around the sides of their head.
+People who suffer from tension headaches often describe their headaches as a dull ache (mild to moderate intensity), or they may experience them as a band of tightness around the sides of their head (pressure or tightness).
 This band may even feel like a vice compressing the skull.

 In severe cases the pain may even feel like a hooded cape that drapes over and across the shoulders.
 In such severe cases, the causes of the tension headache may involve more areas than just the head (basically affecting a larger kinetic chain).
 (3)